 It was years before Marina was ready to give school another shot.
 After several PCS moves and kids, she had finally given up on school.
 “I was theoretically a third year, even though I was on my sixth year of school,” Marina said.

 By the time she was 28, Marina had taken college courses in four different states and five different schools.
 She was constantly trying to make time for classes so she could finish her degree, but real life would get in the way.

 “We had three kids, a deployment, and a move ahead of us, I remember thinking there was no time,” said Marina.

-Before you commit to school, take the time for to ask yourself these five easy questions so you can know that going back to school is really worth it for you, too.
+Before you commit to going back to school, take the time to ask yourself these five easy questions so you can know that going back to school is really worth it for you, too.